-In the age of mega chains, there are still thousands of local businesses selling alcohol and liquor, and now more than ever they need to offer pickup and delivery functionalities to reach more customers.
-Thanks to the pandemic and a lack of universal precautions, people are more careful when going to stores – or they order online instead.
+In the age of mega-chains, there are still thousands of local businesses selling alcohol and liquor, and now more than ever they need to offer pickup and delivery functionalities to reach more customers.
+Thanks to the pandemic back in 2020 and a lack of universal precautions, online alcohol sales are increased since people are more careful when going to stores and they order online instead.
 Pickup and delivery allow for servicing customers in multiple locations, with different cities and states.

 Online Alcohol Delivery & Pickup Functionality – Bringing Liquor Stores to the eCommerce Space